(The following is a post submitted by a guest contributor)

 As you’d expect, excellent customer service is at the heart of exceptional customer experience.
 Customer service is not just about post-purchase support, but it is an important part of the buyer’s journey.

 In essence, technology today has resulted in consumers who expect near-instant solutions to their doubts and queries.
-If they need any information or clarification from your end about your business, 82% of them expect an “immediate” response.
+If they need any information or clarification from your end about your business, they expect an “immediate” response.

 Using live chat and phone support on your website, you can be there for your customers when they need you.
 That said, for providing immediate customer support, you don’t have to be (and likely can’t be) on your toes 24/7.